By Melinda Maryniuk, MEd, RD, CDCES

 What are the benefits of sobriety?

 The sober curious movement has encouraged individuals to redefine their relationship with alcohol and the often-unhealthy habits that are associated with it.
 It is reported that people who take even short breaks from alcohol report better sleep, thinking more clearly, weight loss, & improved blood pressure, blood sugar and liver function tests.
 They also report a sense of pride in achieving their goal of drinking less and a feeling of better health overall (“I just feel better!”)
-Many non-alcoholic beverages are lower in calories and carbohydrates than their alcoholic versions.
+Many non-alcoholic beverages are lower in sugar than their alcoholic versions.
 Check the nutrition facts label to learn more.
 Tip: Take a break from alcohol for several weeks and discover how it might benefit you.

 What are some alternatives to alcoholic beverages?